Temple Ner Tamid of Downey

 Rabbi Mehlman brings diverse and dynamic interests and cultures to his tenure at Temple Ner Tamid and its Progressive congregation.
 A product of the Jewish Conservative movement in his native Argentina, Rabbi Mehlman lived in Israel for 13 years and completed his S'micha at the American Jewish University's Ziegler School of Rabbinic Studies in Los Angeles.

-He also believes strongly in serving outlying and nascent Jewish communities, which has led him to teach classes, conduct services and officiate at Beit Dins in the fledgling Jewish communities of Mexicali, Baja California, San Miguel de Allende, Mexico, and Santa Maria, Calif.
+He also believes strongly in serving outlying and nascent Jewish communities, which has led him to teach classes, conduct services and officiate at Beit Dins in the fledgling Jewish communities of Mexicali, Baja California, San Miguel de Allende, Mexico, Santa Martha and Barranquilla Colombia as well as Santa Maria, Calif.
 He has also been a returning speaker at the Crypto-Jews' Shabbatton in El Paso, Texas.

 The Rabbi was born and raised in Buenos Aires, where he joined the Conservative morvement when it arrived in Argentina in the early 1960s, under the leadership of Rabbi Marshall T. Meyer, who became Daniel Mehlman's mentor.
 Mehlman began his rabbinicial studies at the Seminario Rabinico Latinoamericano in Buenos Aires.